 We've included a feature in our Student Portal within each module where students receive some tips from us on what to do in order to get help, including a worked example video, and showing which of their peers are working on this module, as well as which have mastered them.

 Click the GIF below to learn more about this feature.

-Below is a lesson plan, and resources to support it.
+Below are lesson plans, and resources to support them.

 This lesson helps students to: